nihk/videopager/exo/README.md

-This module implements `:videopager` interfaces using ExoPlayer.
+This module implements `:player` interfaces using ExoPlayer.